-- Any unspent funds in your HSA will remain.
+- You won't forfeit any unspent funds in your HSA.
 You can spend your HSA funds on qualified medical expenses, or you can leave them for the future.
 However, you and your employer (or the PEBB Program) may no longer contribute to your HSA.

 - HealthEquity will charge you a monthly fee of $3.95 if you have less than $2,500 in your account after you leave the CDHP.
 You can avoid this charge by either ensuring you have at least $2,500 in your HSA or spending all of your HSA funds.

-- If you set up automatic contributions to your HSA either through your employer’s payroll office or HealthEquity, you should contact them to stop the deductions from your paycheck.
+- If you set up automatic contributions to your HSA either through your employer’s payroll office or to HealthEquity, you must contact them to stop the deductions from your paycheck.